 Support groups can be difficult for those with mental health troubles.
 Trust issues and problems expressing one’s thoughts or emotions are some of the hurdles someone with mental illness might face when participating in the group therapy sessions common to most 12-step-based rehab programs.

 When addiction and mental health problems are both present in an individual, they are called co-occurring disorders or a dual diagnosis.
 The most successful treatment plans will address both conditions in an integrated approach.
-A recovery program may combine traditional, evidence-based therapies with more experimental approaches like sound therapy to treat co-occurring disorders.
+A recovery program may combine traditional, evidence-based therapies with more experimental approaches like vibrational sound therapy to treat dual diagnosis disorders.

 It’s estimated that half of the people struggling with severe mental health issues also face troubles with addiction.
 More than a third of alcoholics might be dealing with a mental illness.
 Some of the most common mental health problems observed in addiction treatment facilities include:

 - Post-Traumatic Stress Disorder (PTSD)

 What’s the Difference Between Music Therapy and Vibrational Sound Therapy?

 Music therapy typically refers to treatment that incorporates elements of music or song to help achieve specific emotional responses or to foster means of expression.
 For example, if someone has difficulty describing how they feel about a particular subject, a music therapy exercise might involve writing lyrics instead of simply talking about their feelings.